7 Sources of Retirement Income When On A Tight Budget

 Another source of retirement income is buying an immediate annuity.
 Many retirees use the money they have saved to purchase an immediate annuity since the income stream is predictable and often unaffected by stock prices and declining interest rates.

-The only downside of this is once you buy an immediate annuity, you can no longer take it back, and the payment that will be given to you will never increase.
-The principal amount that you paid is locked in forever, and the insurance company gets to keep the remaining balance in your account.
+The only downside is that once you buy an immediate annuity, you can no longer take it back, and the payment you receive will never increase.
+The principal amount you paid is locked in forever, and the insurance company keeps the remaining balance in your account.

 Immediate annuities are complex, and they come in many forms.
 Before you buy one, make sure you choose the right one.
 Do some research first so you can understand the technicalities behind it.
 Read more about annuities here.